rthuffman/WFGY/ProblemMap/Atlas/atlas-negative-space-report-v1.md

 ### 4.1 Exhaustive coverage exists

-The atlas does not claim to have already captured every important failure type across all future systems and domains.
+The Atlas does not claim to have already captured every important failure type across all future systems and domains.

 ### 4.2 All subtrees are maximally expanded